-Berman: Writer’s ‘Detour In Detroit’ chronicles charms of the city
+Berman: Writer’s ‘Detour In Detroit’ chronicles charms

 Francesca Berardi’s book about Detroit will almost certainly inspire knee-jerk animosity: How dare a young Italian journalist drop by for a few extended visits and then publish a 250-page book about a city she barely knows?